 On May 10, 2013 the Five Stars vessel will depart Jacksonville, Fl. for it’s new home at Tawas Bay Marina on Lake Huron near Tawas City, MI.
 The 2000 mile journey will go up the Atlantic Intercostal waters to the Hudson River, then through the Erie Canal.
 From there it will cross Lake Erie, then up the Detroit River to Lake St. Clair.
 It will continue North up the St. Clair River into Lake Huron.
 After crossing under the Bluewater Bridge, the vessel will continue North along the Michigan’s sunrise coastline heading North West across Northern Saginaw Bay and home.
+So we will be taking about 1/3 of The Great Loop.
 Follow the crew as they chronicle the trip with photos and commentary.

 There are many appearance and mechanical systems that are being worked on at the Huckins shipyard prior to our 10 May 2013 departure.
 The following is a partial list of that work.
 A thorough survey of the boat is also being done prior to our departure.